FileCloud on AWS - User Deployment Guide

 Routine Maintenance

-We release 2 or 3 major releases every year.
-Routine maintenance requires you keep your FileCloud system updated to the latest version.
+Routine maintenance helps you keep your FileCloud system updated to the latest version.

 Emergency Maintenance